Contentious Probate Solicitors

 Contentious probate refers to disputes about how a person’s estate is handled after death.

-Common Types of Probate Disputes We Handle
+Types of Will & Probate Disputes

-You may wish to contest a will when you believe it was not properly executed or the person lacked mental capacity.
+You may wish to contest a will when you believe it was not properly executed, or the person lacked mental capacity.
 Our contentious wills expertise covers challenges based on lack of knowledge and approval, undue influence, or fraud.
 The validity of a will can be challenged before it is admitted to probate or afterwards through court proceedings.

 Our will dispute solicitors can assess your circumstances quickly, advise whether there’s a strong legal basis to challenge the will, and act swiftly to protect your position.